circletron/circletron/readme.md

       - circletron/trigger-jobs
 ```

 2. Optionally create a `circle.yml` in the root of the monorepo.
 The jobs in this `circle.yml` will always run and any `commands`, `executors` and `orbs` defined in this `circle.yml` will be available in the `circle.yml` of all other subpackages.
+This is also where `version` should be defined, if not the version `2.1` will be assigned.

 3. Create a `circle.yml` in each subpackage within the monorepo which requires automation.
 The jobs in this circle configuration are run only when there are changes in the respective branch to a file within this subpackage or changes to one of the subpackages that it depends on. `conditional: false` may be added to a job to specify that it must always be run.